Eve-of-Darkness/eod-docker/README.md

 ```
 ./workspace/DOLSharp/Debug/
 ```

+If you want to use the database you will also want to compile the Eve of Darkness public database script.
+This can be done by running `./bin/compile_database.sh` from the root lvel of this project dirctory.

+This fetches the database project from github and builds mysql script that can build and populate a mysql database.

 Once Dawn of light is built you can now build the Dawn of Light docker image or use the provided `docker-compose.yml` to start up the Dawn of Light Service.